 In these unprecedented times, companies and employees are navigating new ways of working and facing a host of related challenges.
 There are specific risks associated with today’s work environment—data security and inappropriate social media posting, for example—in which it is important to communicate about best practices with far-flung employees.
 The question for many ethics and compliance teams: how to do it in a way that is engaging, practical and provides relatable guidance.

-To meet the need to creatively breaking through the clutter, Second City Works, the professional arm of the famous improv comedy theater, developed Real Biz Shorts.
+To meet the need to creatively breaking through the clutter, Second City Works developed Real Biz Shorts.
 These one- to two-minute videos use humor and relatable scenarios to engage employees about important compliance and ethics topics.
-Ethisphere recently partnered with Second City Works to offer its full ethics and compliance library along with 16 new videos developed to help companies that are looking to reach their employees—many of whom are now working at home for the first time—in an innovative way.
+Ethisphere Institute, a company that defines and measures corporate ethical standards and promotes best practices in corporate ethics, recently partnered with us to offer its insights and guidance on helping companies foster a more ethical culture.

 We spoke to Erica Salmon Byrne, Chair of Ethisphere’s Business Ethics Leadership Alliance (BELA), and Bumper Carroll, Vice President of Content for Second City Works, about this new partnership and how companies can effectively communicate with employees.